mitsuaki0321/fake-tools/scripts/faketools/docs/skinWeights_import_export_en.md

 ### Basic Usage

-There are two modes: Quick Mode for temporarily saving skin weights and Advanced Mode for saving to a file.
+There are two modes: **Quick Mode** for temporarily saving skin weights and **Advanced Mode** for saving them to a file.

-#### Quick Mode
+#### Export

-**Export**

-1. Select the geometry.
+1. Select the geometry bound with a skinCluster (multiple selections allowed).

-2. Press the `Export` button to save the skin weights.
-The weights are saved in the temporary directory of your OS.
+- **Quick Mode**: Press the `Export` button to save the skin weights.

-**Import**

-1. Press the `Import` button to load the saved skin weights.
+- **Advanced Mode**: Select the file format, enter the group name (folder name) for export, and press the `Export` button to save the skin weights.

-#### Advanced Mode
+#### Import

-**Export**

-1. Select the geometry.
-2. Choose the file format: `json` or `pickle`.
-3. Enter the group name (folder name) for export.
-4. Press the `Export` button to save the skin weights.
+- **Quick Mode**: Press the `Import` button to load the saved skin weights.

-**Import**

-1. Select the group or file to import from the tree view.
-2. Press the `Import` button to load the saved skin weights.
+- **Advanced Mode**: Select the group or file to import from the list, and press the `Import` button to load the saved skin weights.

-#### About Import

-- If geometry is selected, the number of selected geometries must match the number of files selected in the tree view.
+The following cases will prevent import:

+- The geometry to import does not exist.
+- The influences to import do not exist.
-- If a group (folder) is selected, the files within that group will be referenced.
+- If the influences to be imported are already bound.

+**Selecting Geometry for Import**

+- To import to the geometry selected during export, deselect everything before importing.
+The tool will search the scene for the geometry by name.
+- To import to a different geometry than the one selected during export, select the geometry to import before importing.

 ### Options